The secret is to know more about your normal skin's needs

 Cooling techniques, such as using a cool towel or spraying water mist on your skin, can help refresh your senses and improve mental clarity.
 At Hatha Yoga and Fitness, we pass out a cool lavender towel to each client during savasana.
 We also love using Phyto Corrective Mist from Skinsceuticals.

-Next you need to clean your skin after hot yoga.
+Next a gentle skin cleanser is important to remove all excess sweat and oil from your skin after hot yoga.
 Regularly spray the top of your mat after class.
 Still even efficient cleaning you only diminish the bacteria count.

 After cleansing, rinse your face with lukewarm water to ensure all traces of the cleanser are removed.
 Leaving any residue on your skin can lead to irritation or clogged pores.
+Double cleansing first with an oil-based and following with a water-based cleanser is optimal.
 Pat dry with a clean towel: Gently pat your face dry with a clean, soft towel.
 Avoid rubbing your skin vigorously, as this can cause irritation or inflammation.

 Ointments provide a bit of a better barrier.
+Particularly if you are getting bra strap chafing try an ointment.
+I prefer Alastin Nectar.
 If it is winter and you’re leaving class for frigid weather, you need something with a bit more thickness like that.

 Be mindful of any irritation from selected products.
 Hot yoga brings circulation to your skin, it’s important you use something that doesn’t irritate your skin.